ezat-r/bug-tracker/ReadMe.md

 - [JQuery](https://jquery.com)
     - The project uses **JQuery** to aid with the Materialize CSS navigation and various other components across the project use it to function correctly.
 - [Python](https://www.python.org/)
-    - The **Python** programming language was used to code the backend of the Recipe Management project.
+    - The **Python** programming language was used to code the backend of the Issue Management project.
 - [Django](https://www.djangoproject.com/)
     - The project uses **Django** which is a Python Web Framework used as the backend of the project and fulfilling functions such as; connecting to the SQL database, controlling routing and navigation across pages etc.
 - [Stripe API](https://stripe.com/docs/api)
     - The project uses **Stripe** to take payments during the *Up Voting* process for *Feature Request* type issues.
 - [Heroku](https://www.heroku.com/)
-    - The project uses **Heroku** as the Hosting platform for this project; this was because GitHubPages only provides hosting for static projects, and not dynamic projects like this Recipe Manager project.
+    - The project uses **Heroku** as the Hosting platform for this project; this was because GitHubPages only provides hosting for static projects, and not dynamic projects like this Issue Manager project.
 - [Font Awesome](https://fontawesome.com/)
     - The project uses **Font Awesome** to provide icons for the Footer social network links.
 - [Balsamiq](https://balsamiq.com/)